TheTexta/obsidian-main/Psychology/Social Psychology/Discrimination.md

+#flashcards
-An negative action unjustified towards members of a group.
+Discrimination::An negative action unjustified towards members of a group.